-What are montlukast sodium tablets?
+What is montelukast sodium?

-Montelukast sodium tablets are a prescription medicine that blocks substances in the body called leukotrienes.
+Montelukast sodium is a prescription medicine that blocks substances in the body called leukotrienes.
 This may help to improve symptoms of asthma and allergic rhinitis.
-Montelukast sodium tablets does not contain a steroid.
+Montelukast sodium does not contain a steroid.

-Montlukast sodium is used to:
+Montelukast sodium is used to:

-1. Prevent asthma attacks and for the long-term treatment of asthma in adults and children 12 months of age and older.
+- 1. Prevent asthma attacks and for the long-term treatment of asthma in adults and children ages 12 months and older. - Do not take Montelukast Sodium if you need relief right away for a sudden asthma attack.
+If you get an asthma attack, you should follow the instructions your healthcare provider gave you for treating asthma attacks.

-Do not take montelukast sodium tablets if you need relief right away for a sudden as thma attack.
+Do not take montelukast sodium if you need relief right away for a sudden as thma attack.
 If you get an asthma attack, you should follow the instructions your healthcare provider gave you for treating asthma attacks.

-- 2. Prevent exercise-induced asthma in people 6 years of age and older. - 3.
-Help control the symptoms of allergic rhinitis (sneezing, stuffy nose, runny nose, itching of the nose).
-Montelukast sodium is used to treat: - outdoor allergies that happen part of the year (seasonal allergic rhinitis) in adults and children ages 2 years and older, and - indoor allergies that happen all year (perennial allergic rhinitis) in adults and children ages 6 months and older.
+- 1. Prevent exercise-induced asthma in people 6 years of age and older. - 2.
+Help control the symptoms of allergic rhinitis such as sneezing, stuffy nose, runny nose, itching of the nose.
+Montelukast sodium is used to treat the following in people who have already taken other medicines that did not work well enough or in people who could not tolerate other medicines: - outdoor allergies that happen part of the year (seasonal allergic rhinitis) in adults and children ages 2 years and older, and - indoor allergies that happen all year (perennial allergic rhinitis) in adults and children ages 6 months and older.